Head Supports – Devices Designed To Support The Head & Improve Quality Of Life

 The Tot Collar is used to provide a noxious stimulus to range away from the side of torticollis.
 This also works with the nervous system for correction, rather than just support.
 Individual struts can be cut to specific lengths for the perfect fit.
 This changes as the condition changes.
 The collar needs to be cut for the best fit as well as customizing the struts.
 This is a favorite of therapists for use in children with congenital torticollis, and many find that patience and persistence result in improvement and even complete correction.
 It is also available in an Adult size as well, nut it must be remembered it is more restorative than supportive.

 For those who are either confined or spend much of the time in a wheelchair, the Savant provides excellent support for both adults and children.
 It has moldable side pieces as well as a headband support with gel pads for extra comfort.
-Combining this with an appropriate hardware mounting system is essential, and two versions are available that mount directly to the headrest.
-It is one of the most unique and supportive wheelchair headrest systems available.
+Combining this with an appropriate hardware mounting system is essential, and many versions are available that mount directly to the headrest.
+There is even an adapter for soft back wheelchairs, making it a versatile system for any wheelchair.
+It is one of the most unique and supportive headrest systems available.
 It can also be paired with the Axion Rotary mount for additional head control in rotation.

-The Band/Cap System may need to be ranged more tightly around the chest.
-This increases support, but decreases comfort.
-For those who have a difficult time with support under the chin, the Head Supports System offers great solutions, however, pressure across the forehead in flexion support can be an issue with some.
-This issue may need to be dealt with if there are jaw problems or chest problems, like breathing difficulties with other supports.
+The Band & Cap System may need to be ranged more tightly around the chest, but is a thin band.
+For those who have a difficult time with support under the chin, this and the Head Supports System offers great solutions, however, pressure across the forehead in flexion support can be an issue with some.
+Issues like jaw problems or chest problems must be addressed in making a sound decision.
+Sometimes, it is a combination of supports that provides the best solutions.
 So, for best results, always get recommendations and discuss with your doctor and/or therapist for your best head supports solutions.

-Dropped head syndrome, sometimes called head ptosis is often due to severe weakness of the neck muscles that extend the head or keep it upright.
+Dropped head syndrome, sometimes called head drop head or ptosis is often due to severe weakness of the neck muscles, damage caused by radiation fibrosis, muscle degeneration and other conditions.
 It can also result from an increase in muscle tone of the neck flexion muscles.
 In severe cases, this can result in a chin on chest deformity restricting ability to look straight ahead.
 Often, this is not a fixed condition and may be corrected by lying on the back, having someone passively range the head back for a few minutes or by using various head support devices.
 It can be seen isolated or associated with a various general neuromuscular disorders and neck radiotherapy for malignancies.

 It is usually seen isolated from a myelopathy involving the spinal cord or myopathy in the elderly and can result from severe degenerative disease of the cervical spine.
-It is sometimes called isolated neck extensor myopathy when seen in absence of a general neuromuscular disorder.
+It is sometimes called isolated neck extensor myopathy (pathology of the muscles) when seen in absence of a general neuromuscular disorder.
 Moreover, dropped head syndrome can gradually aggravate preexisting degenerative changes or cause these changes in the cervical spine and may result in myelopathy.
-Dropped head syndrome can increase the risk of falls due to an inability to see correctly when walking, therefore, head support can be an important part of management.
+Dropped head syndrome can increase the risk of falls due to an inability to see correctly when walking, therefore, head support can be an important part of management, increasing quality of life.